Skip to main content

 Convert BTUs to Tons: 1 ton of cooling = 12,000 BTUs per hour So, 12,000 BTUs / 12,000 BTUs per ton = 1 ton.
 Therefore, a 1-ton air conditioner would be needed to provide the required 12,000 BTUs of cooling capacity for the home.

-A Carrier air conditioner installed outside a home in the desert.
+A Carrier air conditioner installed outside a home with a cactus showing what does btu stand for.

 There are a number of additional factors that help determine the proper heating or cooling capacity needs of a home that aren't as easy to measure.
 Those factors include how well a home is insulated; condition of existing ductwork; size, number and quality of windows; number of floors above and below ground; exterior building materials, and more.
 For example, a poorly insulated home will require additional capacity to keep up with heating or cooling loss compared to a better insulated space.
 Or, a newer home with high-efficiency windows might require less capacity than a similarly sized older home with less efficient or poorly sealed windows.